kvarak/dnd/docs/_Folk/halforc.md

 <div class="columnsthree">

 - **Ironguts**: Orcs eat almost exclusively meat, and can even eat meat on the edge of rotting.
 You have inherited the strong stomach from your orcish ancestry, allowing you to roll all saving throws against ingested poisons with advantage.
-However, this has also killed your sense of taste, causing you to have disadvantage on all perception checks concerning taste or smell.
+However, this has also killed your sense of taste, causing you to have disadvantage on all *Perception* checks concerning taste or smell.

 - **Razortusk**: Your powerful jaws and steely teeth are deadly enough to give you a bite attack.
 The attack deals 1d4 + your Strength modifier piercing damage and you are considered proficient.
-This also gives you a more fearsome appearance, causing you to have disadvantage on all Charisma skill checks, except Intimidate, against non-orcs.
+This also gives you a more fearsome appearance, causing you to have disadvantage on all Charisma ability checks, except Intimidation, against non-orcs.

 </div>